DanielRunningen/rM2Mods/README.md

 The `IdleSuspendDelay` variable is set to 1200000 milliseconds (20 minutes) by default.
 Changing this value does not change the text describing the setting on the "Battery settings" page.

-In order for the change to take effect, either restart the device or run the comand:
+In order for the change to take effect, either restart the device or run the command:

 ```bash
 systemctl restart xochitl